Getting Cat Moving Quotes is Easy on Shiply

 Documentation When your cat is going abroad it will need a valid pet passport.
 If you’re buying a rare breed then you might want to ask for documented proof too.

-When you’re unable to transport your pet personally, you might want to employ the services of a professional pet taxi.
+When you’re unable to transport your cat personally, you might want to employ the services of a professional cat moving company.
 These services are well versed in transporting all sorts of animals so you can be sure that your cat will be in safe hands.

-When you come to compare pet transport companies there are three key things to consider.
+When you come to compare cat transport companies there are three key things to consider:

 - Make sure that they are DEFRA licensed